philipmat/philipmat.github.io/drafts/django-permissivecsrf.md

 I'll double down that this happens when you try to make your login form post to HTTPS, perhaps to `https://<domain>/accounts/login/`.

-If I'm mostly right, you've run into a problem I've solved.
+If I'm mostly right, you've run into the problem I've solved.
 If I'm not right and you somehow ended up on this page, I'd love [to hear about it](/contact.html).